 Many towns, cities and states have passed cell phone hands-free laws and many more that will be in the near future.
 No State bans cell phone use but drivers are required in many places to use hands-free devices and voice-to-text.
 There is an exception in 38 states and DC for novice or teen drivers and school bus drivers.
 Mounted GPS and emergency calls are allowed but safety should always be a concern, know general directions if possible and pull over as soon as you can for emergency calls.
 At the time of this writing 20 states including, DC, Puerto Rico, Guam and the U.S. Virgin Islands prohibit all drivers from using hand-held cell phones while driving.

-Cell phone use is connected to distracted driving; in 2017 alone 3,166 lives were lost due to distracted driving in the U.S. Although distracted driving includes, talking, eating, drinking, manipulating entertainment or navigation or anything that takes your attention away, texting is one of the most deadly.
-An individual cannot drive safely unless full attention is given on that task, any non-driving activity is a potential distraction and can increase risk of an accident.
+Cell phone use is connected to distracted driving; in 2017 alone 3,166 lives were lost due to distracted driving in the U.S. Although distracted driving includes, talking, eating, drinking, manipulating entertainment or navigation, or anything that takes your attention away, texting is one of the most deadly.
+An individual cannot drive safely unless full attention is given to that task, any non-driving activity is a potential distraction and can increase the risk of an accident.

 HOW AUDIOLOGISTS CAN HELP?

 What does this have to do with Audiology you may ask?
 As an Audiologist we solve problems not only ear related, but brain related.

 1) Helping with Hearing Overload

 When someone has a hearing loss, especially if they are not fit with appropriate hearing devices they experience Cognitive overload much quicker than someone without a hearing loss.
 Everyone experiences Cognitive overload, just think when you are driving and are lost, you turn down the radio so you can concentrate more on where you need to be.
 I tell my patients we don’t really multi-task well, we are just doing more things badly.